-The Massachusetts Bar Association held its 34th Annual Labor
+The Massachusetts Bar Association held the 34th

-Law School in Boston.
+University Law School in Boston.

-The day kicked off with the annual employment and labor case
+The day kicked-off with the annual employment and labor case

 updates.
 An expert panel of labor lawyers gave attendees an